 As you look at these thoughts closer, note how they revolve around the persona of ‘I, me or mine’.
 They also feature a sense of fear and blame.
 These are signs of the ego taking too much of your attention.

-Once the unbalanced ego grows strong, it develops its own character.
+Once the imbalanced ego grows strong, it develops its own character.
 Here, you feel as though you have another person living inside your head.
 Notice how your mind sometimes insults or bullies you.
 Its motives are the same as people conducting such behaviour.
 The most common intent of these humans is to impose their power.
 When they gain a response, it supports their will to continue.
 The same truth applies when it concerns the misaligned ego.
 It fights or torments you to generate a reaction.
-What happens when you grow wise and face its patterns?
-As you sense the ego this way, you make the first step toward freedom by cutting its fuel source.
-In time, you can allow it to realign with life’s wholeness.
+When you face these patterns, you make the first step toward freedom by cutting the imbalanced ego’s fuel source.

 How does the imbalanced ego hold power over you?

 The most cunning trick of the ego is the positive ‘you’.
 At first, this appears joyful, but if you become lost in such thoughts, they form excess pride and arrogance.
-It’s important to emphasise that you must not try out-thinking the ego’s content.
-By doing so, you fall into its trap of identifying with it.
+It’s important to stress that you must not try out-thinking the ego’s content.
+Instead, leave it alone and its tricks lose their power.

-In an imbalanced state, the ego tricks you into thinking you’re in charge of your actions.
+In an imbalanced state, the ego deceives you into thinking you’re in charge of your actions.
 For example, in the event of a loss or tragedy, you can lose your space to anger and grief.
 In effect, you act out of worry, revenge, anguish, and guilt.
-Here, you may assume you’re in control but you’re not.
+Here, you may assume you’re in control, but you’re not.
 To a large extent, because the imbalanced ego controls your thoughts and actions.
 Once you see through these tricks and guises, your awareness grows.
-Soon, the egos surplus momentum dissolves, your inner space clears and you can make wise choices.
+Soon, the ego’s surplus momentum dissolves, your inner space clears and you can make wise choices.